andreaskournoutas/screensaver/README.md

 # Screensaver PWA

-A screensaver PWA with info for the city of Athens.
+A screensaver PWA with weather info and news headlines.

 **This app is not optimized for smartphone screens yet.**